The mind can be a busy monkey. How to find peace amongst the chatter?

 You are most welcome to join Wendy every Tuesday online for a mindfulness meditation.
 This gathering is a small group of every day practitioners, sharing a quiet place of stillness, encouragement and kindness.

 Wendy is a qualified facilitator and practitioner of the Mindfulness Based Stress Reduction Program (MBSR)

 Freely offered, donations welcome.
-Click here for more information and to register and receive the link to join the meeting.
+Subscribe at the link at the very bottom of this page to receive the link to join the meeting.

 Click here for an introduction to mindfulness with Openground teacher, Timothea Goddard

 If you are interested in combining mindfulness meditation, nonviolent communication and somatic practices click here for more information about Ongo: Everyday Nonviolence